-- A) For the purpose of this Elections Code, a party is any group of two (2) or more candidates that have officially registered with the Elections Board.
-No candidate can register with more than one party. - B) Declaration of Parties: - 1) Parties wishing to be on the ballot are required to submit: - a) A Party's mission statement (which clearly states the goals of the Party), which will be advertised in the Elections Supplement. - b) A Party Affiliation Form, which includes signatures of the running Candidates who will be on the "Party Slate", name of a Party Liaison and their contact information. - c) A Party support/membership roster, with full names of all supporters/members. - d) A Party Liaison, who may or may not be a Candidate, is responsible for the following: - i) Making sure that the Mission Statement of the Party is turned in by the date set by the Elections Committee, along with Party members' signature. - ii) Coordinating with Elections Committee and the Party members the Liaison is representing dealing with fines and penalties charged to Candidates. - iii) Must sign promissory agreement along with all members of the Party. - iv) Meeting regularly with assigned Elections Liaison. - iv) Crafting a Support List, which will also be amended and updated to reflect the true of nature of Party supporters.

-- aa) Party supporters are students who have invested effort to their respective party or Candidate's cause.
-This effort can include but is not limited to, consistent meeting attendance, consistent distribution of party/Candidate campaign material, or any other sort of active campaigning. - 2) Declaration of Party Form must be turned in by Friday of week six (6) of Winter Quarter at 4 o'clock pm.
-The Form will be found online at the elections website.
+- a) A Party's mission statement (which clearly states the goals of the Party), which will be advertised in the Elections Supplement. - b) Party Affiliation Form, which includes signatures of the running Candidates who will be on the "Party Slate", name of a Party Liaison and their contact information. - c) A Party Liaison, who may or may not be a Candidate, is responsible for the following: - aa) Making sure that the Mission Statement of the Party is turned in by the date set by the Elections Committee, along with Party members' signature. - bb) Coordinating with Elections Committee and the Party members the Liaison is representing dealing with fines and penalties charged to Candidates. - cc) Must sign promissory agreement along with all members of the Party. - dd) Meeting regularly with assigned Elections Liaison. - ee) Be responsible for crafting a Support List, which will also amended and updated to reflect the true of nature of Party supporters. - ff) Party supporters are students who have invested effort to their respective party or Candidate's cause.
+This effort can include but is not limited to, consistent meeting attendance, consistent distribution of party/Candidate campaign material, or any other sort of active campaigning. - d) Declaration of Party Form must be turned in by Friday of week six (6) of Winter Quarter at 4 o'clock pm.
+The Form will be found online at the elections website. - 2) Independent Candidates: - a) Are non-partisan. - b) Cannot be endorsed by any other Candidates or Parties who are currently running in the election. - c) Can be endorsed by current elected Associated Students members who are not running for a position in the election. - d) Cannot accept any donations or gifts funded by registered parties. - J) Financial Statements:

-C) Financial Statements:

-- 1) All Executive Candidates and Candidates of the Senate must file a Financial Statement to be submitted no later than four o'clock pm (4pm) of the day immediately prior to the day of the Declaration of Candidacy (The Thursday of the ninth (9th) week), and are public documents upon presentation to the Elections Committee for their review, shall include: - a) Party affiliation, if any. - b) Name of campaign Treasurer. - c) Money already spent. - d) Money projected to be spent: - aa) This must include a break down of party dues per person, if any. - e) Projected Apparel/Clothing company to be used for campaign. - aa)Contact information of the company must be provided.
+All Executive Candidates and Candidates of the Senate must file a Financial Statement to be submitted no later than four o'clock pm (4pm) of the day immediately prior to the day of the Declaration of Candidacy (The Thursday of the ninth (9^a) week), and are public documents upon presentation to the Elections Committee for their review, shall include:

+- 1) Party affiliation, if any.

+- 2) Name of campaign Treasurer.

+- 3) Money already spent.

+- 4) Money projected to be spent:

+- a) This must include a break down of party dues per person, if any. - 5) Projected Apparel/Clothing company to be used for campaign. - a) Contact information of the company must be provided.